john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 6. UT - [ae-lib.org](http://ae-lib.org.ua/texts-c/tolkien__unfinished_tales__en.htm) - Note #9 from Christopher Tolkien in the Unfinished Tales says that Smeagol acquired the One Ring in 2463.
 7. The Hobbit - Chapter 5 - Riddles in the Dark
 8. The Silmarillion - Chapter 3 - On the Coming of Elves and the Captivity of Melkor
+9. The Silmarillion - Chapter 2 - Of Aule and Yavanna